Sagheer Hamoud Aziz: Political career

-He is a GPC member Members of the Yemeni House of Representatives and elected to the Yemeni Parliament in 1997 and 2003 parliamentary sessions.
+He is a GPC member of the Yemeni House of Representatives and elected to the Yemeni Parliament in 1997 and 2003 parliamentary sessions.
 He is also a member of the National Dialogue Conference.

-Military service
+Military career

-Sagheer bin Azizi joined the military service in the Republican Guard in 1983.
+Sagheer bin Azizi joined the military service in the Yemeni Republican Guard (then under North Yemen) in 1983.
 He was promoted to the rank of second lieutenant in 1990 then to the rank of Brigadier in the Yemeni Army in 2007.